Kros-sk/Kros.Libs/README.md

 # Kros.Libs

-This repo has moved to new locations.
-New locations can be found below.
+This repo has moved to new locations, see below.

 ## Kros.Utils